From buzzing city life to stunning natural attractions, charming Old Towns, and amazing food, South America has so much to offer its travelers.

 Quito city itself was built in a Spanish colonial style with different European influences.
-In Quito’s Old Town you can find a ton of ornate churches and historical buildings from which the gothic Basilica del Voto Nacional is the grandest of them all.
+In Quito’s Old Town, you can find a ton of ornate churches and historical buildings of which the gothic Basilica del Voto Nacional is the grandest of them all.

 Plaza Foch is a popular spot in Quito for food and drinks, especially for young people.
-Plaza Foch is a modern plaza in the midst of Quito’s Old Town where you can find a ton of good restaurants, cafes and lively bar scene.
+Plaza Foch is a modern plaza in the midst of Quito’s Old Town where you can find a ton of good restaurants, cafes, and a lively bar scene.

 Location: Quito, Ecuador